Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

 * Computing output flags created from the hash function of every word in all documents
 * Computing document score based on output flags created above

-Let's evaluate which of these sections are a good fit for FPGA, if any.
+Let's evaluate which of these sections are a good fit for FPGA.

 ### Evaluating the Hash Function